-Want to know what online learning is like at Johnson & Wales School of Online & Continuing Education?
+Want to know what online learning is like at Johnson & Wales College of Online Education?
 You’ve come to the right place!

 First, let us take you on a tour of ulearn, your online classroom.

 Below, you’ll find a few common questions about online learning.
 Don’t see your question?
 Contact us, and we’ll be happy to give you an answer.

 What online learning platform will I be using?

 We call it ulearn, and it connects you to your instructors, classmates, assignments, course documents and other helpful resources.
 It’s intuitive, easy to use and runs off the popular Blackboard learning platform.

 If you ever run into a problem, self-help resources are provided throughout the site so you can learn how to use the required tools.
 Technical support is also available via phone and email.

 How does ulearn work?